Woman enjoying a Grand Canyon tour from Las Vegas

 Plan a Trip to the Grand Canyon from Las Vegas

-Visited by more than 5 million people per year, the Grand Canyon National Park is one of the premier destinations in the world.
-The Grand Canyon is also, well, grand!
-At 277 miles long and up to 18 miles wide, it's important to know which sites you'd like to visit when planning Grand Canyon excursions from Las Vegas.
+Visited by more than 5 million people per year, the Grand Canyon National Park is one of the premier tourist destinations in the world.
+At 277 miles long and up to 18 miles wide, it's important to know which region you'd like to visit when planning your Grand Canyon excursion.

 Las Vegas to Grand Canyon South Rim